Here are some things that have happened since last week’s update.

 Task create and update improved

-The frontend will now ask users to confirm before they navigate away from a task that they have started creating or updating to prevent accidentally discarding changes.
+The frontend now asks users to confirm before they navigate away from a task that they have started creating or updating to prevent discarding changes by accident.

 Technical updates

-Here are some of the technical changes to Projectify that improve the behind the scenes functionality of the Projectify software:
+Here are some technical changes to Projectify that improve the behind the scenes features of the Projectify app:

-The WebSocket API now properly validates HTTP origin headers to prevent cross site request forgeries.
-This was not implemented correctly in the beginning, and a subsequent pull request on GitHub fixed a configuration issue.
+The WebSocket API now validates HTTP origin headers to prevent cross site request forgeries.
+This was not implemented correctly in the beginning, and a follow-up pull request on GitHub fixed a configuration issue.

 A few modules in the frontend and backend have been simplified and refactored for readability.
-Two model admins in the Django admin pages have been improved for better usability as well.
+Two model admins in the Django administration pages have been improved for better usability as well.

-An OpenAPI schema for the backend API is now created semi-automatically and I have started using it to validate requests made by the frontend.
+An OpenAPI schema for the backend API is now created semi-automatically and I have started using it to type-check requests made by the frontend.

-When viewing different tasks in the frontend, the previously viewed task would briefly be visible due to a bug in the custom WebSocket store implemented in the frontend.
+When viewing different tasks in the frontend, the task viewed before would flash for less than a second.
+This was due to a bug in the custom WebSocket store implemented in the frontend.
 This issue was discovered and fixed in a pull request.

 Python was updated on Heroku and CircleCI to use Python version 3.11.6.